STATUTES OF AIESEC ALUMNI MIDDLE EAST AND AFRICA

 THE EXECUTIVE BOARD

-For election to the Executive Board, NAA, AAA and AAI memberships are required from each candidate.
+For election to the Executive Board, NAA, AAMEA and AAI memberships are required from each candidate.

 These Members shall represent at least three nationalities, none of which may form a simple majority of the Executive Board.
-The Past President of AIESEC Alumni Africa and the duly elected and qualified presidents of National Alumni Associations with which AAA has signed partnership agreements that are in full force shall be invited to serve as ex-officio and non-voting members of the Executive Board.
+The Past President of AIESEC Alumni Middle East and Africa and the duly elected and qualified presidents of National Alumni Associations with which AAMEA has signed partnership agreements that are in full force shall be invited to serve as ex-officio and non-voting members of the Executive Board.

-Members of the Executive Board shall receive no compensation from AAA.
+Members of the Executive Board shall receive no compensation from AAMEA.

 Article 6.2.
 In case of a permanent vacancy occurring, the Executive Board may co-opt another Member to fill the vacancy.